-- (a) shares given away as free shares;

-- (b) shares given as a gift; and

-- (c) providing financial assistance or loans to acquire shares to nominees of the directors or substantial shareholders.

-1.5 Definition of "public" in relation to a business trust
+- (a) shares given away as free shares; - (b) shares given as a gift; and - (c) providing financial assistance or loans to acquire shares to nominees of the directors or substantial shareholders. - 1.5 What is the definition of "year" in the ACE LR?
+Does it refer to a calendar year or a financial year?